bfalkowski/QReviewer/README.md

 **Bedrock Access**: Verify your AWS credentials and Bedrock permissions in the target region.

 **Large PRs**: The tool handles pagination automatically, but very large PRs may take time to process.

+**AI Learning**: For large repositories, use module-focused learning with appropriate PR limits to avoid rate limiting.

+**Learning Results**: Check output directories for generated standards and analysis results.

 **API Authentication**: Check that your `QREVIEWER_API_KEY` is set correctly if using authentication.